ninenone/sloth/README.md

 # Sloth

 VSCode extension, allowing you to generate files from templates (with filling template values) and insert lines in existing files under some `tag`.
-For example, you can register created screen in the navigator

 ## Features